ShaunCurtis/Blazr.EditStateTracker/readme.md

 ### EditStateStore

 `EditStateStore` is the collection object that maintains the property state list.
-The class gets the `EditContext` in the CTor and uses the `Model` as the object to track.
-It gets all the properties to track and builds a list of `EditStateProperty` objects.
+The class gets the `EditContext` in the CTor and tracks  `EditContext.Model`.
+It obtains the trackable properties through reflection and builds a list of `EditStateProperty` objects.

-`Update` updates the property values and sorts the field state on the `EditContext`.
+`Update` updates the property values and manages the true field state on `EditContext`.

-`IsDirty` provides state for the object or an individual property.
+`IsDirty` provides the object or an individual property state.

 ```csharp
 public class EditStateStore